 OF is the overlap factor, which is equal to Carrier Frequency Grid field value,

 MOD is the modulo operator, and DIV denotes integer division.
+The center frequency fi (in MHz) of CH(i) could be computed according to

+fi=fBase+124.8×i×4-OF×2×D-1

+where fBase is the center frequency of the base channel, and D is the Frequency Stitching Direction field value.

 The Number of Transmissions field value is used in frequency stitching mode.
 The Number of Transmissions field value plus one, is the total number of transmissions to be done at the different channel center frequencies, i.e., the number of steps selecting different frequencies as dictated by the Channel sequence Order field value.